primoscope/Spotify-echo/agent-workflow/SETUP_GUIDE.md

 4. Copy the token and add it to repository secrets as `GH_PAT`

-### 2. Repository Secret Configuration
+### 2. Repository guration

-Add the following secret to your repository:
+Add the following ository:

 - **Name**: `GH_PAT`
 - **Value**: Your GitHub Personal Access Token